Snapshot vs Drivewise Car Insurance 2026 — Which App Saves More? (Real Driver Data + 4-Way Telematics Comparison)

 How Snapshot Works

 Progressive Snapshot is the oldest telematics programme in US car insurance — launched in 2011 and refined over 15 years of real driver data.
-Snapshot is available as a smartphone app or a physical OBD-II device that plugs into your car's diagnostic port.
-Both track your driving and feed into your discount calculation at policy renewal.
-Snapshot is available in 49 states — everywhere except California.
+Available as a smartphone app or a physical OBD-II device, Snapshot tracks your driving over 6 months and applies a personalised discount at policy renewal.
+It is available in 49 states — everywhere except California.

-When you enrol in Snapshot, you receive a small immediate discount (typically 2–5%) just for signing up.
-Over the following 6 months, your driving data is monitored and scored.
-At renewal, your personalised discount is applied — reflecting your actual driving behaviour over the monitoring period.
-Safe drivers with low mileage who drive mainly during daytime hours earn the highest discounts.
+When you enrol, you receive a small immediate discount (typically 2–5%) just for signing up.
+Over the monitoring period, your driving is scored across three core factors: hard braking events, time of day, and total mileage.
+At renewal, your personalised discount reflects your actual performance.

 What Snapshot Tracks in 2026